MalikaIhle/ProvisioningDataCombination/README.md

 # Behavioural compatibility in Provisioning : DATA ANALYSES

+## _Ihle_et_al_Alternation_Analyses

+call selected data for this project from the folder 'DataDryad'

+clean code for simulation

+clean code for data analyses (only alternation, synchrony, fitness, divorce)

 ## Alternation & Synchrony

 source compilation_provisioning to get the data

+select data valid for studing parental coordination

 simulation of random alternation for given provisioning rates